psychemedia/sin-eater-resources/src/_through_1880s.md

 </p><p>the superstition of the sin-eater is said to linger even now in the secluded vale of <span style="background: #69E2FB;">cwm amman</span> in <span style="background: #69E2FB;">carmarthenshire</span> when a person died, the friends sent for the sin-eater of the district, <span style="background: #69E2FB;">who</span> on his <span style="background: #69E2FB;">arrival</span> placed a plate of salt on the breast of the <span style="background: #69E2FB;">deceased, and on the salt a piece of bread</span> he then <span style="background: #69E2FB;">muttered</span> an incantation over the bread, <span style="background: #69E2FB;">which</span> he <span style="background: #69E2FB;">finally eat,</span> thereby eating the sins of the dead person this done, he received <span style="background: #69E2FB;">the</span> fee of <span style="background: #69E2FB;">2s 6d,</span> and vanished as <span style="background: #69E2FB;">quickly</span> as <span style="background: #69E2FB;">he could,</span> the friends <span style="background: #69E2FB;">helping his departure by the aid</span> of <span style="background: #69E2FB;">sundry</span> blows and kicks, <span style="background: #69E2FB;">if they could catch him ; for as it was believed that he took upon himself the sins</span> of the <span style="background: #69E2FB;">defunct,</span> he <span style="background: #69E2FB;">was looked upon as</span> a <span style="background: #69E2FB;">social pariah for whom nothing</span> was <span style="background: #69E2FB;">too bad</span> </p>
 ````

-The Paxton Hood vesion offers nothing new and no significant corruptions, perhaps other than representing the original *muttering* of the curse as *uttering*:
+The Paxton Hood version offers nothing new and no significant corruptions, perhaps other than representing the original *muttering* of the curse as *uttering*:

 `````